 LINE #1: And while Lennon read a book on Marx...

-America.
+There's plenty of evidence John Lennon had rankled the right wing establishment in America.
 The Nixon administration marked him as a top priority for deportation, after he and Yoko brought their

 Album graphic for Firesign Theatre, 1972.